default-writer/c/src/common/memory.md

 ## 2. pointer metadata

-it is also very helpful to return additional metadata and keep track of the size of the region addressed by the pointer.
+it is also probably would be very helpful to return additional metadata and keep track of the size of the region addressed by the pointer.

+## 2.1 language support for metadata

+it is questionable why the language authors did not include something like pointer metadata info in C language itself, causing massive blown of several classes of errors list pointer arithmetic, buffer overflow, and buffer underflow.

 ```c
 struct ptr_metadata {